codykrieger/ace-rails-ap/README.md

 //= require ace/mode-somemode
 ```

-Do not include Ace workers files in your application.js file.
-Then just use Ace like normal.
+Workers and modes don't need to be included in your application.js file, as they can also be loaded dynamically (see below).

 ## Rails Asset Pipeline

-Ace editor will dynamically load in run-time the workers javascript files.
+Ace will dynamically load the JavaScript files for workers and modes at run-time.

-ace-rails-ap play nice with rails asset pipeline by automatically configuring the precompilation of the workers files,
+ace-rails-ap plays nicely with the Rails asset pipeline by automatically configuring the precompilation of the workers and modes,
-and by setting-up Ace to load the fingerprinted worker files.
+and by setting up Ace to load the fingerprinted files.
 You have nothing to do, it just works.

 ## Migrate from previous version of ace-rails-ap